Chulinuwu/ArticlePopularityPrediction/Readme.md

 # Article Popularity Prediction
 https://chulinuwu-articlepopularitypre-03-data-visualizationapp-ho1xxi.streamlit.app/
 ## 00_Web_Scraping 🕸️
-This section involves scraping data from the Scopus API.
-The provided credentials in `data.py` will be used to authenticate and retrieve data from Scopus.
+This section covers converting raw data files to JSON and scraping data from the Scopus website.
+Use the credentials provided in `secret.py` to log in to Scopus.

 ### Steps:
 1. Navigate to the project directory: